Transcendence-Industries/Docker-Collection/README.md

     - Use `docker compose up -d` to deploy the container.
     - Create a `config.json` file for the configuration.
     - Use `docker cp <CONFIG_PATH> <CONTAINER_NAME>:/app` to copy the config file to the previous deployed docker container.

+## YouTube Music

+> Tool for creating a hierarchy of music-channels on YouTube.

+- Setup:
+    - Change the marked settings in the `docker-compose.yml` file.
+    - Copy the `stack.env.sample` and change all neccessary settings.
+    - Use `docker compose up -d` to deploy the container.